MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/add-users.md

 ### Use the new admin center to add users

 The new admin center is available to all Microsoft 365 admins.
 You can opt in by selecting the **Try the new admin center** toggle located at the top of the Home page.
-For more information, see [About Microsoft 365 admin center preview](../microsoft-365-admin-center-preview.md).
+For more information, see [About the new Microsoft 365 admin center](../microsoft-365-admin-center-preview.md).

 ::: moniker range="o365-worldwide"